 Search Results for: authentein

-This is a 2017 Junia Blog Contest Winner!
-[Click here for a Spanish translation of this post.]
-At 5 years old, I sang in my first church choir.
+When I was 5 years old, I sang in my first church choir.
 My dad encouraged me to sing loud so he could hear me.
-I did, joyfully and unconsciously convinced that my voice was wanted and welcomed in my […]
+I did, joyfully and unconsciously convinced that my voice was wanted and welcomed in my church, as loud as I wanted to be.
+When I was 14, I had found […]

 From the mailbox: “Just wanted to say thank you for your article on 1 Timothy 2.
 It was a great reference for me as my 13 yr old daughter asked me about it when she read it during her devotions.
 I was not sure how to respond to her until I found your article.
 Thank you!”
 God Bless, Brian.
 As long as 1 Timothy 2 continues to be used to restrict women from fulfilling their call to discipleship we will continue sharing good scholarship on this passage.
 Today’s “long form” post is by seminary professor Patrick Franklin.
 In it he identifies 3 general reasons and 6 specific problems with using the passage in this way.
 This is our most comprehensive post on 1 Timothy 2 to date – be sure to bookmark it for further reference.